-3.1 Usa-DSL Structure
+4.1 Usa-DSL Structure

-The Usa-DSL framework structure is based on the project life cycle process [22], which is composed of phases, steps and activities (see Figure 3).
+The Usa-DSL framework structure is based on the project life cycle process [34], which is composed of phases, steps and activities (see Figures 2 and 3).
 Basically, Usa-DSL is organized in phases, in which a set of steps has to be taken.
 For each step in a phase, there is one or none activity that has to be executed.
 Notice that some steps, in certain phases, have no activities, e.g. step "2 - Ethical and Legal Responsibilities" in phase Analysis has no activity, while this same step in phase Execution has activity "E2 - Introduce the Form and Collect Signatures of Subjects".

-There are four phases in our framework: Planning, Execution, Analysis and Results (PEAR phases).
-Each phase can be split in a set of the following steps: 1 - Evaluators Profiles, 2 - Ethical and Legal Responsibilities, 3 - Data Type, 4 - Empirical Study Method (SE), 5 - Evaluation Method (HCI), 6 - Metrics, 7 - Gathering Instruments, 8 - Evaluation Instructions, 9 - Evaluation Conduction, 10 - Data Packaging and 11 - Evaluation Reporting.
+There are four phases in the Usa-DSL framework: Planning, Execution, Analysis and Reporting (PEAR phases).

+Each phase can be split into a set of the following steps: 1 -Evaluators Profiles; 2 - Ethical and Legal Responsibilities; 3 - Data Type; 4 - Empirical Study Method (SE); 5 - Evaluation Method (HCI); 6 - Metrics; 7 - Gathering Instruments; 8 - Evaluation Instructions; 9 - Evaluation Conduction; 10 -Data Packaging and; 11 - Evaluation Reporting.